luzocpp/developper-kit/README.md

 # ENGLISH

-Zotokaf DevKit is a command-line tool (CLI) that groups together several small and practical utilities for developers, students, makers, or anyone looking to save time with common operations such as hashing, encoding, formatting, and networking.
+luzo DevKit is a command-line tool (CLI) that groups together several small and practical utilities for developers, students, makers, or anyone looking to save time with common operations such as hashing, encoding, formatting, and networking.

 This tool has been developed and tested on Linux environments, including Manjaro, Arch Linux, Kali Linux, Ubuntu, and is also fully compatible with Windows systems.